 Astigmatism Correcting Intraocular Lenses

-When the surface of the cornea has an uneven curvature vision becomes distorted.
+When the surface of the cornea has an uneven curvature, vision becomes distorted.
 This irregularity is called corneal astigmatism.
 A person who has both a cataract and corneal astigmatism will not have clear distance vision after cataract surgery unless the astigmatism is also corrected.
-These are several options your surgeon can choose from to correct astigmatism, including Lasik vision correction or limbal relaxing incisions.
+There are several options your surgeon can choose from to correct astigmatism, including Lasik vision correction or limbal relaxing incisions.
 At the time of the cataract surgery however, your surgeon can choose a special astigmatism correcting intraocular lens called a Toric intraocular lens.
 This is an implantable lens that makes it possible to treat the cataract and correct corneal astigmatism at the same time.

 Presbyopia Correcting Intraocular Lenses

 Presbyopia is an age-related condition that most people over the age of 40 experience.
 This condition results in the difficulty seeing up close without bifocals or reading glasses.
 Patients who have traditional cataract surgery with standard monofocal intraocular lenses develop "instant presbyopia", because these intraocular lenses focus at only one distance.
 Most patients usually need glasses for near and intermediate distance.
 By choosing custom cataract with a presbyopia correcting intraocular lens however, patients are usually much less dependent on glasses or bifocals at all distances.
 If you are considering cataract surgery, you may be a candidate for custom cataract surgery with a presbyopic correcting intraocular lens that can provide a full range of vision.
-This means that one may see clearly at distance, near and in between with little or no dependence on bifocals or reading glasses.
-There are several types of presbyopia correcting intraocular lenses. your surgeon will take careful measurements of your eye and discuss with you your lifestyle needs.
+This means that one may see clearly at distance, near and in-between with little or no dependence on bifocals or reading glasses.
+There are several types of presbyopia correcting intraocular lenses.
+Your surgeon will take careful measurements of your eye and discuss with you your lifestyle needs.
 You and your surgeon will then decide together which lens is the best for you.